fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 <br/> We observe that the curve is relatively flat, indicating that the
 full fit is reasonable (the number of predictors is safely within our rule-of-thumb guidelines).
-To illustrate better a typical *bias-variance trade-off*, let us consider the model with all interactions. <br/>
+To illustrate a more pronounced minimum, let us consider the model with all interactions. <br/>

 ``` r
 model_matrix_diab_int <- scale(model.matrix(lm(Y~.^2,data = diabetes_std))[,2:56], center = TRUE, scale = TRUE)